Surrey Bat Group

 INDOOR MEETINGS

-ur winter indoor meetings are held at the National Trust’s Dapdune Wharf, Wharf Road, Guildford.
-Wharf Road is off Woodbridge Road, between the Methodist church and the southern side of the cricket ground.
-Go to the end of Wharf Road, through the National Trust gate on the right, along a roadway over speed bumps to the car park on the left hand side.
-We meet at 8:00 p.m. in the tea-room there.
+Wharf Road is off Woodbridge Road, on the southern side of the cricket ground.
+Go to the end of Wharf Road, through the National Trust gate on the right (if the gate is locked someone will be along soon to open it), along a road over

 HIBERNATION SITE CHECKS

-During the course of the winter we carry out a programme of hibernation site checks at various venues throughout the county.
+During the course of the winter we usually carry out a programme of hibernation site checks at various venues throughout the county.
 Surveys are done during December, January and February.

 For conservation reasons places on these visits are extremely limited but please let Ross and Lynn know if you are interested in attending one.